 Most other treatment methods are strictly preventative, so this is important information to consider.
 If you are thinking about using the heat method to kill powdery mildew, remember that high temperatures can also stress your plants.
 Consider raising the heat in your room just before lights out and making sure that your plants are well-watered.
 If you are growing hydroponically, also think about keeping your water temperature closer to 60°F to help your plants deal with the heat stress.

-There are some plants that have strains resistant to powdery mildew.
+Some plants have strains resistant to powdery mildew.
 If powdery mildew is a major problem in your climate, then planting resistant strains might be worth a consideration.

 There is a reason we tell you so many times that prevention is important.
 To avoid powdery mildew, prevention is key.
 Powdery mildew is extremely common and a big headache, but there are ways you can treat it.
 However, any treatment you try may be less effective after powdery mildew is on your plants.
 You know the saying- “An ounce of prevention is worth a pound of cure.”
 Do not let it get to that point and you will be a much happier gardener.

-If you have questions or tips about dealing with powdery mildew, comment below!
-We would love to hear from you!
+If you have questions or tips about dealing with powdery mildew, feel free to contact us!